toaderflorin/blog/content/blog/2024-01-06-modules/index.md

 image: "screen.png"

 ---
 First, when creating a new application, should you start off with a microservice architecture?
-Well, the prevailing wisdom is no, because there is significant cost associated with maintaining, deploying, hosting., multiple microservices.
+Well, the prevailing wisdom is no, because there is significant cost associated with maintaining, deploying and hosting multiple microservices.

 Let's also look at some microservice tenets: